zcyy0/Geometry-GRPO/README.md

 The model states that "since AB \parallel CD, angle BEC = angle ECD = 36 degrees".
 Clearly this is wrong.

 The sampled problems above show the limitations of Qwen-2.5-VL-3B model, when doing mathematical reasoning, it fails to correctly identify the relationships in the geometry images and starts to hallucinate.
+The next step would be to to Supervised Fine Tuning on the model using geometry problems with reasoning steps that include visual grounding.
+For example, the reasoning steps should describe the spatial relationship between angles and lines, and reasoning strictly based on the relationships it observes.
+This forces the model to stop hallucination.